stevensouza/automon/examples/config/README.md

  Typically the user_monitor and user_exceptions pointcuts use the same pointcut though they don't have to.

- See the xml files in this directory for some examples.  ajc-aop.xml also has many pointcuts defined that you can reuse that will simplify the process of writing pointcuts for you.
+ The xml files can be very simple.
+See [hello-world-unwoven-aop.xml](https://github.com/stevensouza/automon/blob/master/examples/config/hello-world-unwoven-aop.xml) for a simple example that you could modify to monitor any of your code.  [ajc-aop.xml](https://github.com/stevensouza/automon/blob/master/examples/config/ajc-aop.xml) is a more complete example that also has many pointcuts defined and so it should simplify the process of writing pointcuts for you.

  Here is an example of how you would pass this xml configuration information to the AspectJ LTW: